 This session will provide information on a number of topics relevant to sites being addressed under Georgia EPD’s Land Protection Branch remediation programs.
 Speakers will provide updates on several technical guidance documents, including soil-to-groundwater migration (leaching) guidance, area averaging guidance, and vapor intrusion guidance.
 The session will also provide a review the cooperative guidance development process being carried out by the Vapor Intrusion Technical Advisory Committee.

-SPEAKERS: Chris Saranko, Geosyntec Consultants; David Hayes or Jason Metzger, Georgia EPD; Keith Ziobron, Cardno
+SPEAKERS: Chris Saranko, Geosyntec Consultants; David Hayes and Sarah Visser, Georgia EPD

 Recycling programs can be both resilient and sustainable.
 This is critical in today’s rapidly changing environment and fluidity of the global market place in order to be successful with your program.
 This will allow your program to not only survive but flourish during austere economic times.